 - Put it on salads

 Swiss cheese is a type of cheese that has a mild taste and contains a good amount of protein.
-Just one slice of Swiss cheese can contain as much as 3 mcg of vitamin B12.
+100 grams of Swiss cheese can contain as much as 3 mcg of vitamin B12.
 There are many other types of cheeses that also provide a person with high levels of this nutrient, such as Gjetost and Gouda.

 Nori is a type of seaweed that contains high amounts of vitamin B12, in addition to other nutrients such as calcium and iron.
 It can be incorporated into various types of dishes in order to boost the nutrient value without adding any bulk.
 Just one piece of nori augmented with rice or wrapped around your favourite vegetables can provide you with almost half an adult’s daily recommended intake of vitamin B12.